 Twelve or fifteen standardized brown boxes of books, covered in dollar store tarps and dust from lizard corpses and asbestos toxins — I’m lining them all up, three by four, three by five.
 Each box is stamped identically with bar codes, and green icons certify that they are all made from recycled paper, but nothing says where the recycled paper came from, so you wonder, does it come from dead books?
 Obsolete books?
 All those textbooks that your students don’t really read — do their carcasses get recycled into your moving boxes?

 I realize it is meaningless to harp on the failures of past authors, but I was still struck by this very blithe statement from a psychoanalytic scholar in 1970, in a paper on “The Concept of Reality Testing.”
 I suppose I usually think of the 1970s as the beginnings of our intellectual present, rather than as a past epoch.
-And yet:

 I’ve been exceptionally dismayed this year by the retrograde, anti-open-access, profit-oriented publication philosophy at the American Anthropological Association.
 Earlier this year they announced that they were renewing their publishing contract with the corporate behemoth Wiley Blackwell.
 Now I notice that they also have a horribly misguided commenting policy for their online news site, Anthropology News.
-Here’s what the policy says:

 Sometime earlier this spring I asked the students in my Digital Cultures class to each write down a sentence (on a post-it) about what education was for.